fatma2123456/MTC-COMPETITION/Lingo/README.md

    in order to understand how the loss function is ultimately calculated.
    <img src="https://distill.pub/2017/ctc/assets/ctc_cost.svg" alt="Some Content">
 - Early stopping and learning rate reduction strategies

+## Model Saving and Loading

+- Models saved and loaded in H5 format
+- Custom objects (like CTC loss) handled during loading

 ## Inference